 They were informed by CEO Dustin Freckleton that LVL was acquired by a “stealth-mode healthcare company” called Gideon Health.
 We’ve never heard of the company but, according to the post the outfit “uses AI, biometrics, and clinical sciences to measure brain and body wellbeing 24/7”.

-BSX says they’ve spent the last two years re-designing the hydration tracking wearable to make it a better fit for mass production.
+BSX said they’ve spent the last two years re-designing the hydration tracking wearable to make it a better fit for mass production.
 Unfortunately they ran out of funding as the Kickstarter cash and additional external financing dried up.

 Like this article?
 Subscribe to our monthly newsletter and never miss out!